-The evidence that we presented in Part III shows that, consistent with our incentive analysis, the Big Three make investments in stewardship that are very small relative to the number of their portfolio companies and the value of their equity assets: each allocates to stewardship less than 0.0003% of the value of assets under management and devotes, on average, only a few thousand dollars in stewardship costs to large positions.
+The evidence that we presented in Part II shows that, consistent with our incentive analysis, the Big Three make investments in stewardship that are very small relative to the number of their portfolio companies and the value of their equity assets: each allocates to stewardship less than 0.0003% of the value of assets under management and devotes, on average, only a few thousand dollars in stewardship costs to large positions.
 These levels of stewardship are likely to be less than optimal from the collective perspective of index fund investors, who would be better off if all index fund managers increased their investments in stewardship and passed the costs on to their beneficial investors.

 Policymakers should explore ways to encourage index fund managers to move towards these higher levels of stewardship investment.
-As we explain below, because current stewardship budgets are economically negligible relative to the fee income of the Big Three, pressure from investors and from the public alone could lead the Big Three to raise their stewardship budgets considerably, and, given the importance of increasing investment in stewardship, it would be worthwhile for policy makers to consider measures to encourage such investment.
-To that end, we suggest that they consider three possible measures.
+As we explain below, because current stewardship budgets are economically negligible relative to the fee income of the Big Three, pressure from investors and from the public alone could lead the Big Three to raise their stewardship budgets considerably.
+Given the importance of increasing investment in stewardship, it would also be worthwhile for policy makers to consider measures to encourage such investment.
+We suggest that they consider three possible measures.

 1. Charging Stewardship Costs to the Index Fund.
 One way to respond to the identified incentive problems is to facilitate the ability of index fund managers to charge stewardship costs directly to the index fund so they are born by the index fund investors that also capture the gains from stewardship activity.
-This would mean that index fund managers would no longer have to bear the cost of stewardship investments while capturing only a tiny benefit of the gains such investments generate.128 As we explained above, the stewardship efforts of index fund managers are generally undertaken by a centralized department on behalf of all the funds in the fund family.
-A significant impediment to charging stewardship costs to index fund investors is the difficulty of allocating centralized stewardship costs to index funds without risking litigation.
+This would mean that index fund managers would no longer have to bear the cost of stewardship investments while capturing only a tiny benefit of the gains such investments generate.123 As we explained above, the stewardship efforts of index fund families are generally undertaken by a centralized department on behalf of all the funds in the fund family.
+A significant impediment to charging stewardship costs to index fund investors is the difficulty of allocating centralized stewardship costs to the index funds in the fund family without risking litigation.
 Regulators could help alleviate this problem.
-One solution could be for the SEC to adopt a safe harbor that would allow fund families that have a central stewardship unit to allocate the cost of such a unit to the portfolios of the different funds that they manage, and to do so proportionately to the value of the portfolio of each fund.129
+One solution could be for the SEC to adopt a safe harbor that would allow fund families that have a central stewardship unit to allocate its costs to the different funds in the family, and to do so proportionately to the value of the portfolio of each fund.124

-127 See Lund, supra note 13.
+122 See Lund, supra note 13